 A new kitchen is a big investment – so it makes sense to choose a brand that customers love and a kitchen that was rated highly in our lab assessments.

 Kitchens from only four brands were named Best Buys.
 The top overall score was 81%, while the lowest-scoring kitchens gained 62%.
-All Best Buys scored more than 75% overall.
+All our Best Buys scored more than 75% overall.

 Visit each brand's dedicated page to see more detailed ratings from our customer survey, including how customers rated brands for quality, value for money and their design and planning services.